asminpaudel141/java-100program/README.md

 # 47.Write a Java program to implement polymorphism.
 # 48.Write a Java program to implement polymorphism.
 # 49.Write a Java program to implement polymorphism
+# 50.Write a Java program to implement polymorphism